X

 | Ankle/leg oedema | Very common (>10%, dose-dependent) | See chapters 4 + 5 |

-| Headaches | Common | Usually at the start; improve after 1–2 weeks |
+| Headaches | Common | Mostly at the start, improve after 1–2 weeks |

-| Flushing (facial redness, sensation of warmth) | Common | Due to vasodilation; dose-dependent |
+| Flushing (facial redness, sensation of warmth) | Common | Due to vasodilation, dose-dependent |

 | Fatigue, drowsiness | Occasional | Especially in older patients |

-| Dizziness | Occasional | Especially at the start of treatment; monitor blood pressure |
+| Dizziness | Occasional | Especially at the start of therapy, monitor blood pressure |

-| Heart palpitations | Occasional | Reflex tachycardia due to blood pressure lowering |
+| Palpitations | Occasional | Reflex tachycardia from the drop in blood pressure |

-| Abdominal pain, nausea | Occasional | Rarely treatment-limiting |
+| Abdominal pain, nausea | Occasional | Rarely therapy-limiting |

-| Gum overgrowth (gingival hyperplasia) | Rare | With long-term therapy; good oral hygiene is important! |
+| Gum overgrowth (gingival hyperplasia) | Rare | With long-term therapy, good oral hygiene is important! |

-| Gynaecomastia (breast enlargement in men) | Very rare | With long-term therapy; reversible after stopping |
+| Gynaecomastia (breast growth in men) | Very rare | With long-term therapy, reversible after stopping |

-| Hepatitis / jaundice | Very rare | Monitor liver values if symptoms appear |
+| Liver inflammation / jaundice | Very rare | Check liver values if symptoms occur |

 | Substance / medication | Interaction | Recommendation |